mark-watson/PythonAIBook/manuscript/category_theory_deep_learning.md

-# Categorical Deep Learning: From Axioms to Implementation
+# Categorical Deep Learning: From Axioms to Implementation using Category Theory

 Earlier in this book we built neural networks with PyTorch and let its autograd system handle backpropagation for us.
 That is the right approach for production work.
-In this chapter I want to take you in the opposite direction: we will build a complete deep learning framework from scratch using only the Python standard library, and we will see that the structure of backpropagation, dropout, Bayesian uncertainty, ensemble consistency, and knowledge distillation all fall out naturally from the language of category theory.
+In this chapter I want to take you in the opposite direction: we will build a complete deep learning framework from scratch using only the Python standard library, and we will see that the structure of backpropagation, dropout, Bayesian uncertainty, ensemble consistency, and knowledge distillation all fall out naturally from the language of **category theory**.

 The inspiration for this chapter is the survey paper by Jia, Peng, Yang and Chen (2025), "Category-Theoretical and Topos-Theoretical Frameworks in Machine Learning: A Survey" (Axioms 14(3):204).
 The paper organizes categorical machine learning into five perspectives, and we will implement all five in a single Python file with no external dependencies.
 If you have never studied category theory, do not worry: I will introduce each concept just before we use it, and the code is the real teacher here.

+In the context of the Para category, a morphism is a parameterized, bidirectional mapping structure known as a lens.
+A neural network layer is not a simple map from A→B. It is a morphism defined as a triple (**P**,**F**,**F\***):
+- P: The parameter space (weights and biases).
+- F: The forward pass mapping parameters and inputs to outputs.
+- F∗: The pullback (backward pass) mapping upstream gradients back to parameter and input gradients.

+Calling a layer a "morphism in the Para category" means the layer is a single, self-contained mathematical unit that inherently contains both its forward execution and its exact backpropagation mechanism.

 Why bother with category theory when PyTorch and TensorFlow already work and have been tuned for high efficiency on GPUs and TPUs?
 Because the categorical viewpoint reveals *why* neural networks are structured the way they are.
 When you see that a neural network layer is a morphism in the Para category, that backpropagation is the composition of pullback morphisms, and that a sigmoid output is a subobject classifier in a topos, you gain a deeper understanding that transfers to new architectures and new problems.
 I have found that this perspective makes me a better engineer even when I never write a custom framework in production.